gagibran/udemy-java-the-complete-java-developer-course/README.md

 In many cases we have to convert a string into some other data type, such as an int.

-One of the cases is when we read input from an user using the scanner class.
+One of the cases is when we read input from an user using the `Scanner` class.

 We can use a **parsing method** to convert it into a primitive data type.